 About Me

-My journey into special education began in high school, when I taught children with disabilities how to swim.
-That experience sparked a passion that has guided me through the past 11 years as a paraeducator, teacher, and district administrator in both public and public charter schools across Washington.
+My journey into special education began in high school, where I taught persons with disabilities how to swim.
+That experience sparked a passion that has guided me through the past 12 years as a paraeducator, teacher, advocate, and district administrator in both public and charter schools across Washington.

-I became an advocate because I was tired of seeing schools and districts take advantage of families who didn’t know their rights.
+I became an advocate because I was tired of seeing organizations take advantage of those who simply didn’t know their rights.
 My goal is to change that.
-I operate with full transparency, making sure families understand every step of the process.
-I don’t just advocate for parents—I teach them how to advocate for themselves.
-Ultimately, I want families to leave my services empowered and confident to advocate for their students without me sitting at the table next to them.
+I operate with full transparency, making sure folks understand every step of the process.
+I don’t just advocate —I teach you how to advocate for yourself, and others.
+Ultimately, I want you to leave my services empowered and confident without me sitting at the table next to you.

-As both an educator and a mother, I know the fierce protector instinct parents feel for their children.
-Advocacy, to me, is about channeling that instinct into collaboration: ensuring students access their legal rights while also helping schools improve their practices.
-I’m not here to get anyone “in trouble”—I’m here to build bridges, empower families, and create better outcomes for kids.
+As both an educator, advocate, trainer, and a mother, I know the fierce protector instinct parents feel for their children.
+Advocacy, to me, is about channeling that instinct into collaboration: ensuring folks access their legal rights while also helping improve practices.
+I’m not here to get anyone “in trouble”—I’m here to build bridges, empower, and create better outcomes.

 I am a non-attorney advocate.
-I cannot provide legal advice, but I can guide, support, and empower families to make sure their child’s voice is heard and their needs are met.
+I cannot provide legal advice, but I can guide, support, educate, and empower folks to make sure their voice is heard and their needs are met.

 Why My Logo Matters